Family says two American brothers, 18 and 20, detained in Israeli raid in Gaza

 The brothers would be among three American citizens taken into custody by Israeli forces this week, during the same time Secretary of State Antony Blinken was visiting the region to try to mediate with ally Israel and regional Arab leaders.

-Relations between Israel and the United States have fallen from their surge immediately after the Oct.
+Relations between Israel and the United States have fallen from the high point they hit immediately after the Oct.
 7 Hamas strikes in Israel that triggered the war.
 The two allies more recently have been out of sync publicly on efforts to ease the suffering of Palestinian civilians in Gaza, on the path toward peace there, and some other matters.

 Earlier this week, a 46-year-old Palestinian American woman, Samaher Esmail, was taken from her home in the occupied West Bank on Monday and detained.
 The Israeli military said she had been arrested for “incitement on social media” and held for questioning.